XDC-Community/docs/get-started/dev-environment/remix.md

 ## 🎧 Configuring XDC Mainnet and Apothem Testnet on XinFin Remix

-To deploy smart contract on XDC network, you need go to `Deploy & Run Transactions` window, then select `Injected Web3` in `Environment` dropdown menu.
+To deploy smart contract on XDC network, you need go to `Deploy & Run Transactions` panel, then select `Injected Web3` in `Environment` dropdown menu.
 Then connect XinFin Remix IDE to your browser wallet with XinFin or Apothem network configured.

 ![injected_env](https://user-images.githubusercontent.com/102393474/196579665-cfc55bd4-b49e-4f7a-a8e1-136c999e85ba.png)